digdilem/taskpony/README.md

 - UX: Removed blue link colour for dates in main list.
 (Link only there for tooltip on hover)
 - UX: Orphaned tasks in "All Tasks" list now have a new in-line icon before the task title, and their List name changed to "[--No List--]" (if List and dates enabled)
 - UX: Clicking the task's List in the "All tasks" List now jumps to that List.
+- UX: Top-right buttons: "Lists" changed to icon.
+Stats button added.
+All benefit from description popups.
+Slight change to div to wrap them onto second line for small devices as they were flowing off screen.
 - Feature: Local stats calculated.
 Rate limited to 1/hr to avoid performance hit.
-- Feature: /stats page (and icon button) added with some basic statistics.
+- Feature: /stats page added with some basic statistics.
 - Change: Config save rewritten to make it easier to expand in the future.
+- Change: Daily functions call added.
+- Daily backups of the database are now created.
+Number of them is configurable in /settings

 - Feature: Orphaned task handling. !!
 See workflow in obsidian